809 Lundia: Characteristics

 Lundia orbits within the Flora family.
 However, its V-type spectrum indicates that it is not genetically related to the Flora family, but rather is probably a fragment (two fragments, if its moon is included) ejected from the surface of 4 Vesta by a large impact in the past.
 Its orbit lies too far from Vesta for it to actually be a member of the Vesta family.
 It is not clear how it arrived at an orbit so far from Vesta, but other examples of V-type asteroids orbiting fairly far from their parent body are known.
 A mechanism of interplay between the Yarkovsky effect and nonlinear secular resonances (primarily involving Jupiter and Saturn) has been proposed.

 Binary system

 Lightcurve observations in 2005 revealed that Lundia is a binary system of two similarly sized objects orbiting their common centre of gravity.
-"Lundia" now refers to one of the objects, the other being provisionally designated S/2005 (809) 1.
+The satellite remains undesignated.
 The similarity of size between the two components is suspected because during mutual occultations the brightness drops by a similar amount independently of which component is hidden.
 Due to the similar size of the primary and secondary the Minor Planet Center lists this as a binary companion.

 Assuming an albedo similar to 4 Vesta (around 0.4) suggests that the components are about 7 km across.
 They orbit each other in a period of 15.4 hours, which roughly indicates that the separation between them is very close: to the order of 10–20 km if typical asteroid albedo and density values are assumed.